Remediate malicious email delivered in Office 365

 Failure: The desired action on remediable emails failed.
 For example: An admin wants to remove emails from mailboxes, so the admin takes the action of soft-deleting emails.
 If a remediable email is still found in the mailbox after the action is taken, status will show as failed.

 Already in destination: The desired action was already taken on the email OR the email already existed in the destination location.
 For example: An email was soft deleted by the admin through Explorer on day one.
 Then similar emails show up on day 2, which are again soft deleted by the admin.
-While selecting these emails, admin ends up picking some emails from day one which are already soft deleted.
+While selecting these emails, admin ends up picking some emails from day one that are already soft deleted.
 Now these emails will not be acted upon again, they will just show as "already in destination", since no action was taken on them as they existed in the destination location.